Legal Challenges To Trump’s Disaster Declaration Unlikely To Succeed

 — NYT Graphics (@nytgraphics) February 16, 2019

 Even so, a number of Democrats, activists, and state attorneys general have already expressed their intent to fight the emergency declaration.
-The response from the opposition was expected, and has no deterred the president.
+The response from the opposition was expected, and has not deterred the president.

 “I’ll sign the final papers as soon as I get into the Oval Office and we’ll have a national emergency and then we’ll be sued,” Trump said.